 city guide 3 days in St Petersburg

 Petersburg’s city center is really beautiful and the best way to explore it is my foot.
-If you are looking for free things to do in St. Petersburg, walking is for free and most of the places you can visit for free as well.
+If you are looking for free things to do in St. Petersburg, walking is free and most of the places you can visit for free as well.

 I suggest you walk to the following destinations :